ameyanatu/compare-screenshots/README.md

 2. Download 'Requirements.txt' and install all the necessary packages before using this library.
 3. Copy 'compare-screenshots.py' file to your Robot Framework project.
 4. Then simply use it in your Robot file and use keywords in your test cases or tasks.

+(Note: This library tested on windoes platform however I am sure it will work on Linux platform as well.
+If you found any issue then please let me know.)

 #### Credits: